 The family business sector accounts for approximately 70% of all business in Australia.
 For whatever reason, notwithstanding the size of the sector, inter-generational longevity is often limited with few businesses surviving to the third generation.

-The advantages of family businesses commonly include stability (with the same people in leadership roles for long periods of time), commitment (having a sense of “skin in the game”) and a greater sense of accountability to the family.
+As experienced lawyers in Adelaide, we understand the advantages of family businesses commonly include stability (with the same people in leadership roles for long periods of time), commitment (having a sense of “skin in the game”) and a greater sense of accountability to the family.
 A sense of pride in a family name or reputation can go a long way.
 Other advantages include flexibility of working arrangements and job descriptions, a longer term business outlook and often decreased employment costs and capital finance costs.

 Unfortunately, the very same issues that can make family businesses successful can lead to their downfall.
 Those disadvantages can include: